udacity/cdond-c3-projectstarter/README.md

 ## Give your Application Auto-Deploy Superpowers

+### Installing the appropriate package for the Configuring Server Using Ansible is Necessary
+### It is Important you make the PostGRE DB accessible through the Security Group

 In this project, you will prove your mastery of the following learning objectives:

 - Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.